Where to Skate: Central Park

 Just east and slightly uphill of the Skate Circle area is the Bandshell.
 With a flatter surface than the Dead Road, it's a bit more like an ice skating rink, with some people skating in circles, some practicing inline figure skating maneuvers, etc. A bunch of slalom cones are often lined up on one of the nearby walkways.
 This area can be very crowded on weekend afternoons and during early evenings throughout the summer, but it is pretty quiet on weekdays.
 At any time, it can be a fun place for trying new maneuvers or just hanging out.

-Although there were pick-up rollerhockey games at the Bandshell many years ago, park police now usually clamp down on such activity at this location because it too easily conflicts with pedestrians and other park users.
-Check the Dead Road for a pick-up game of hockey is what's on your mind.
+Although there were pick-up rollerhockey games at the Bandshell many years ago, park police usually clamped down on such activity at this location because it too easily conflicts with pedestrians and other park users.
+Check the Dead Road for a pick-up game if hockey is what's on your mind.

 Speedskaters Curb